UKCloud

+On 25 October 2022, UKCloud went into liquidation.

-History and background
+History

-The company was established in 2011, by co-founders Jeff Thomas, Jeremy Sanders, Phil Dawson and Simon Hansford, as Skyscape Cloud Services, but changed the name to UKCloud Ltd five years later following a legal wrangle with Sky.
+The company was established in 2011 by co-founders Jeff Thomas, Jeremy Sanders, Phil Dawson and Simon Hansford as Skyscape Cloud Services, but changed the name to UKCloud Ltd five years later following a legal wrangle with Sky.

 In 2017, UKCloud Health was launched to support health technology across the UK health and care sector.
 The UKCloud Health platform is used by health technology providers such as Babylon Health, IMMJ Systems and Capgemini.
 In 2021, UKCloud Health launched Health Cloud.

-UKCloudX was announced in 2018 to focus on the provision of cloud services to the UK Defence and National Security sector.
+UKCloudX was announced in 2018 to focus on providing cloud services to the UK Defence and National Security sector.
 UKCloudX claimed to offer the first public cloud for high classification systems in the UK.

 In 2019, Cisco-backed Digital Alpha Advisors announced an investment in UKCloud intended to increase the growth of the company.